 Luckily, The Ultimate Guide to SAT Grammar provides that help.

 In order to do well on the grammar section you must know the rules of grammar.
 English grammar is a broad subject with many rules, but the SAT only tests a handful.
-Once you know these rules, the grammar section becomes easy.
+Once you know these rules, the grammar section becomes a breeze.

 It is best to go through the book and learn each rule and then test your knowledge by taking a SAT practice test.
 It is important to keep track of your progress on these practice to see how much you are approving, and if you need to work a specific topic.

 For example, you might be having trouble with verbs.
 There is a simple fix though.
 Go back to the The Ultimate Guide to SAT Grammar, read the chapters on verbs, and do the practice problems.
 Wait a week or two or however long it takes for you to forget the answers, and try to redo the exercises and SAT practice to see if you improved.

 This is an excellent approach.
 It is always good to redo old sections that you had done to test your knowledge.